kaceo/kaceo/pages/home.md

 ---
-permalink: home/
+permalink: "/home/"
-layout: home
+layout: page

+numberOfLatestPosts: 50
 ---

 # KaceO HOME

-This is where the inner pages start
+This is where the inner pages start in PUG